wbfw109/study-core/README.md

 - I distinguish categories using prefix of square brackets in "label" key of job.
   - 🛍️ E.g. labels that start with \[Git\], \[_Git\], \[Web\]
-  - String surrounded by square brackets means that it is used as a sequence of tasks that are rarely used individually.
+  - String with prefix of one underscore, surrounded by square brackets means that it is used as a sequence of tasks that are rarely used individually.

 - **List of jobs**
   - git (checkout, add, commit, rebase, merge, push) on (dev | main) branch